BernardoBermud/DistributedFileSystem/README.md

 # Distributed File System Programs

 This distributed file system consists of a metadata server, data servers, an ls client, and a copy client.
+The servers and clients comunicate utilizing

 ## Metadata Server (meta-data.py)

-The metadata server keeps track of all file metadata, including the file name, size, and location of data blocks and stores that information in the data base.
+The metadata server keeps track of all file information, including the file name, size, and location of data blocks and stores that information in the data base.

 It provides the following key functions:

 -   Registers new data nodes as they come online ("reg")
 -   Stores files and attributes (name, size) in database when new files are added ("put")
+-   Returns list of available data nodes when client requests to write a file ("put")
 -   Returns a list of files and their attributes when the ls client requests it ("list")
--   Returns a list of blocks containing datanode ip, datanode port and id where memory is stored when client requests to read a file ("get")
+-   Returns a list of blocks containing datanode ip, datanode port and id where memory is stored (block id) when client requests to read a file ("get")
--   Returns list of available data nodes when client requests to write a file ("put")
 -   Stores inode when client finishes writing a file ("dblks")

-The metadata server runs on a designated port and listens for requests from data nodes and clients.
+The metadata server runs on a designated port and listens for requests from datanodes and clients.
-This instructions and commands are usually transfered utilizing the packet library Packet.py utilizing json.
-This commands are "get", "put", "reg", "list", "dblks".
+This request commands are "get", "put", "reg", "list", "dblks".
 Based on the command sent by client, it chooses the process that needs to do.

 ## Data Server